mmuller88/mmblog/content/waterfasting/index.md

 ---
 title: Water Fasting Experience
 description: Blog about my water fasting experience from 24 - 26 May 2019
-date: '2019-05-27'
+date: '2019-06-12'
 image: 'water.jpg'
 tags: ['water','fasting','ketosis']
+pruneLength: 250
 ---

 # Water Fasting what is that?
 As the name describes, you are only allowed to drink water for the time of the fasting.
-No teas, coffee, sugar-less or suger-free drinks except, of course water.
+No teas, coffee, sugar-less or sugar-free drinks except, of course water.

 As from personal experience it is much easier than juice fasting where you only drink fresh pressed juice from a big variety of vegetables like apples, oranges and cucumbers and so on.